Office of Health Care Access

 The agency is responsible for managing the CON program in order to promote appropriate health facility and service development and access to health care.
 The CON process ensures that a proposed project meets public need while preventing excessive, unnecessary, or duplicative development of facilities or services and that no reduction or termination of service will have an adverse effect on health care access.
 The process also allows for public opportunity to comment during health facility/service project development.

-State statutes also empower OHCA with the ability to initiate a formal investigation or inquiry, if necessary, with the authority by law to subpoena witnesses and require the production of pertinent records, papers and documents.
+State statute also empowers OHCA with the ability to initiate a formal investigation or inquiry into or hearing on matters under agency jurisdiction, if necessary, with the authority by law to subpoena witnesses and require the production of pertinent records, papers and documents.

 In addition, the Office of Health Care Access has statutory authority to gather and analyze significant amounts of hospital financial data and hospital billing and discharge data.
 Information collected, verified, analyzed and reported on includes hospital expenses and revenues, uncompensated care volumes, and other financial data as well as hospital utilization, demographic, clinical, charge, payer and provider statistics.